jerryfrancis-97/jerryfrancis-97.github.io/index.md

 </div>
 <div class="unit golden-large">
 <div class="lead lead-about">
 Hi!
-I'm Jerome Francis, currently working as a Data Analyst in TCS .
-I'm interested in Deep Learning with a specific focus on Reinforcement Learning and Computer Vision.
+I'm Jerome Francis, currently doing my Masters from Mila and University of Montreal.
+Previously worked as Data Scientist @ TCS.
+I'm interested in Deep Learning with a specific focus on Reinforcement Learning and Decision Making.
 </div>

 I did my undergraduate from TKM College of Engineering, Kollam in Computer Science and Engineering with Honors.